The yum command in Linux – A Complete Reference

 yum [options] <command> [<args>...]

-Available commands include install, search, query, etc. args can be a package name, a group name, or subcommand(s) specific to the ‘command’.
+Available commands include install, search, query, etc. args can be a package’s name, a group name, or subcommand(s) specific to the ‘command’.

-Let’s install Syncthing – the file-syncing application using the yum command.
+Let’s install Syncthing – the file-syncing application using this package manager.
 But you may not know the exact name of the package.
 It’s better to search for the package first.
 You can use the search command of YUM for searching packages.
+This will list all the packages that match with your query.

 yum search syncthing